negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 The historical trajectory of conveyor belts is not just a testament to human ingenuity in mechanical engineering but also a reflection of the relentless pursuit to optimize productivity and efficiency across various industries.
 This detailed exploration delves deeper into the evolution of conveyor belts, uncovering the intricate journey from ancient utility to modern-day indispensability.

 The inception of conveyor belt technology can be traced back to ancient civilizations, where rudimentary versions were utilized for moving goods and materials.
 Among the earliest examples is the Archimedes Screw, a device invented in the 3rd century BC for elevating water.
-This invention laid the foundational principles of elevating materials through mechanical means, a concept that would evolve into the conveyor belts of today.
+This invention laid the foundational principles of elevating materials through mechanical means, a concept that would evolve into the conveyor belts of today.[1]
 - **Figure 1.1**: Archimedes screw water machine (left) and a current screw conveyor (right)

 ![alt text](https://github.com/negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/blob/382144002e761c31a4a41e437c2c472533970d3b/Figure%201.1.PNG)

   Another noteworthy ancient device is the Persian waterwheel, or Raha, which exemplifies early engineering solutions for elevating water in arid regions of Persia.
 Featuring a series of buckets attached to a large wheel, it efficiently transported water from sources to higher grounds for irrigation.
-The Raha's continuous motion and material handling principles echo the foundational concepts seen in later conveyor belt technology, highlighting the enduring human endeavor to efficiently move materials.
+The Raha's continuous motion and material handling principles echo the foundational concepts seen in later conveyor belt technology, highlighting the enduring human endeavor to efficiently move materials.[1]

 - **Figure 1.2**: Persian waterwheel (Yannopoulos et al. 2015)

 ![Figure 1.2](https://github.com/negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/blob/382144002e761c31a4a41e437c2c472533970d3b/Figure%201.2.PNG)

 Fast forward to the 17th century, the concept of conveyor belts began to take a more recognizable shape.
 Documents from this era describe belt-driven machines used for lifting water and moving soil, marking the beginning of using belt systems for material handling beyond just water elevation.
-These early versions were primarily powered by manual labor or animals, showcasing the initial steps toward mechanizing material movement.
+These early versions were primarily powered by manual labor or animals, showcasing the initial steps toward mechanizing material movement.[1]

 The industrial revolution of the 18th and 19th centuries served as a catalyst for significant advancements in conveyor belt technology.
 Oliver Evans, an American inventor, revolutionized the milling industry by introducing automated processes that included the early use of belt conveyors.
-His innovation demonstrated the potential of conveyor systems to enhance efficiency in industrial operations, setting the stage for further developments.
+His innovation demonstrated the potential of conveyor systems to enhance efficiency in industrial operations, setting the stage for further developments.[1]

 In England, George Lyster's work in the 19th century on the docks for grain handling illustrated the adaptability and utility of belt conveyors in handling bulk materials.
-His contributions, alongside those of his contemporaries, underscored the growing recognition of conveyor belts as vital components in industrial logistics and production.
+His contributions, alongside those of his contemporaries, underscored the growing recognition of conveyor belts as vital components in industrial logistics and production.[1]

 - **Figure 1.3**: General view of band conveyor with adjustable throw-off carriage designed for the Liverpool Docks

   ![Figure 1.3](fig4.jpg)

 The exploration and mining industries also benefited from the advent of conveyor belt technology.
 In Russia, Alexander Lopatine's introduction of belt conveyors to the mining sector in the mid-19th century marked a significant milestone.
-It demonstrated the system's capability to transport materials over varying terrains, thus broadening the scope of conveyor belt applications.
+It demonstrated the system's capability to transport materials over varying terrains, thus broadening the scope of conveyor belt applications.[1]

 The late 19th and early 20th centuries witnessed further innovations that shaped the modern conveyor belt.
 American inventor Thomas Robins played a pivotal role in this era, introducing key elements such as rubber belts and idlers.
-His work not only improved the durability and efficiency of conveyor systems but also set new standards for their design and application in industrial settings.
+His work not only improved the durability and efficiency of conveyor systems but also set new standards for their design and application in industrial settings.[1]

 - **Figure 1.4**: Patent of conveyor belt by Thomas Robins in 1893